 Cons

-Requires Multidisciplinary Approach: Effective strategic thinking in PPC often necessitates a blend of skills, including marketing, finance, and data analytics.
-This multidisciplinary approach can make the role more complex and require collaboration across different departments.
+Requires Multidisciplinary Approach: Effective strategic thinking in PPC requires a mix of marketing, finance, and data analytics skills.
+This approach adds complexity and needs teamwork across different departments.

-Resource-Intensive: Strategic planning requires a substantial investment of time and resources, including market research, data analysis, and ongoing adjustments to align with long-term goals.
+Resource-Intensive: Strategic planning needs a lot of time and resources, including market research, data analysis, and ongoing adjustments to meet long-term goals.

 A/B Testing